This is a sponsored post written by me on behalf of Campbell Soup Company. All opinions are 100% mine.

 - 1 cup roasted butternut squash diced

-- Solid ingredients from ONE 15.5 ounce container of Campbell’s Slow Kettle Style Andouille Sausage Jambalaya Soup with Chicken and Ham
+- solid ingredients from ONE 15.5-ounce container of Campbell’s Slow Kettle Style Andouille Sausage Jambalaya Soup with Chicken and Ham reserve liquid for sauce

 - 1/2 teaspoon red pepper flakes